-At Dentistry By Design, we believe a proactive approach is the best way to achieve and maintain a healthy, beautiful, confident smile.
-By coming to our dentist’s office as recommended for checkup visits and routine care, we can help you and every family member prevent the onset and progression of many oral health issues.
+At Dentistry By Design, PC we believe a proactive approach is the best way to achieve and maintain a healthy, beautiful, confident smile.
+By coming to our dentist office in South Huntington as recommended for a regular check-up, teeth cleaning, and dental exam will help prevent the onset and progression of many oral health issues.
 As skilled and experienced care providers, we offer comprehensive preventive services, including examinations, professional teeth cleanings, oral cancer screenings, and patient education on hygiene, diet, and healthy practices.

 What Happens at the First Checkup Visit?

 Your first visit to our Dentistry By Design office establishes your oral health baseline.
 This baseline provides information on your dental interests, wants, and needs.
 Dr. Ayoub will begin by carefully reviewing your medical and dental history and take special note of your dental concerns and any symptoms you may be experiencing.
 We will follow our initial conversation with a thorough dental examination, including an oral cancer screening, periodontal evaluation, and a detailed analysis of your occlusion (bite).
 Next, we’ll recommend and take diagnostic films as needed to perform a comprehensive oral exam.
 As we closely examine your smile, we’ll review your teeth, supporting bone, soft tissues, and surrounding areas of the mouth, head, and neck.
 Dr. Ayoub will note any signs of grinding or clenching your teeth and assess your TMJ (temporomandibular joint) function.
 A thorough oral exam can also reveal the effects that specific dietary choices, eating disorders, harmful habits, medications, and inadequate oral hygiene practices may have on your smile.